Philip Riteman

 Riteman was fourteen years of age when he and his family were captured along with other Jews from his home in Szereszow.
-Luckily, he was able to pass as an eighteen-year-old because of his large build, saving his life.
+Because of his large build, he was able to pass as an eighteen-year-old, saving his life.
 He performed hard labor for the Nazis from 1939 until May 2, 1945.
 He also spent some time in the Krakow Volunteer Fire Department.
-His personal identification number was 98,706.
+His personal identification number was 98706.
 Later he became a book salesman.

 Life at Auschwitz

 At the time of his selection, Riteman lied and told the Nazi guard that he was, in fact eighteen years old, and a fellow prisoner told the guard that he was a locksmith, ultimately saving his life.
 The Nazis had need of individuals between eighteen years and forty five years that had any practical skill.
 In fact, he was only fourteen and had no such profession.
 He later worked as a general laborer around Auschwitz and other various Nazi concentration camps.
 Eventually, he and many others were moved up a nearby mountain for the purpose of the Nazis' defense (the Americans had reached the area by this time and were fighting for liberation).
 After several months, he and his fellow prisoners awoke only to silence, and a lack of German soldiers (May 2, 1945).
 Looking down and away from the mountain, they saw the Americans coming to their aid.
 The U.S. soldiers eventually had to leave the prisoners (who were now liberated) and pursue the Nazis.
 However, returning to the camps, they received food, appropriate shelter, and medical attention from the American Army, who had conquered the area.
 Riteman lost his entire immediate family to the Nazis, which included his parents, 5 brothers, and 2 sisters.